Skip to main content

 About the vaccine

-The Medicines and Healthcare products Regulatory Agency (MHRA) have statutory responsibility for approval for use and monitoring safety of medicines including vaccines.
-MHRA have approved a number of vaccines for use in the UK as safe and effective COVID-19 vaccines.
+The Medicines and Healthcare products Regulatory Agency (MHRA) are responsible for approving the use of medicines, including vaccines, and monitoring their safety.
+They have approved a number of vaccines for use in the UK as safe and effective COVID-19 vaccines.

-In Wales we follow Joint Committee on Vaccination and Immunisation (JCVI) advice on the use of different vaccine products as part of the COVID-19 vaccination programme.
+In Wales, we follow advice from the Joint Committee on Vaccination and Immunisation (JCVI) on the use of different vaccine products as part of the COVID-19 vaccination programme.

 Why you should get the vaccine